SkUrRiEr/disk-recovery/README.md

  - Pipe Viewer ("pv") from http://www.ivarch.com/programs/pv.shtml
  - `iconv` which should be installed by default.

-Both of these should be packaged for your Linux distribution.
+The first two should be packaged for your Linux distribution. `iconv` should already be available.

 These scripts probably work on BSDs and MacOS X, however this has never been attempted.